5 Types of Global Assignments: What’s Best for Your Company?

 Along with the duration of the assignment, employers should consider the employee’s circumstances – are they hesitant to leave family behind, or do they have other obligations that would impact the length of the assignment?
 Cost is another critical consideration for employers when deciding on a global mobility strategy and will be a decision driver for most programs.

-No matter how long employees stay in another country, employers must use various services to ensure a smooth transition.
+Employers must use various services to ensure a smooth transition no matter how long employees stay in another country.
 A global immigration services provider such as Envoy Global can partner with your organization to decide on the proper assignment strategy for the company and employee and support the acquisition of the necessary immigration status to allow for a compliant work engagement in the destination country.

-Envoy offers valuable services to educate employers on all global assignment types and to advise on the assignment strategy that will best ensure success for your organization.
-Every company’s HR team partners with a Global Account Manager to create a successful and sustainable global mobility program, including guidance on best practices for leveraging global assignments.
+Envoy offers valuable services to educate employers on all global assignment types and advise on the best strategy to ensure your organization’s success.
+Every company’s HR team partners with Envoy Global to create a successful and sustainable global mobility program, including guidance on best practices for leveraging global assignments.

 With so many moving parts to global mobility, HR managers can rest assured that working with Envoy’s experienced team helps make relocating talent worldwide a seamless and efficient experience.